 There are three steps to ensuring a correct address with Scripps to ensure you receive the correct tax information (Including W-2's):

-- Email Gayle in the Department Office with an updated address.
+- Email Maureen in the Department Office with an updated address.
 She will correct your address in the payroll system (which is not connected to Tritonlink)

 - Update your address on your Tritonlink account